-All three discs include the original Swedish mono, but the blu bumps it up to LPCM, and all three include removable English subs.
-There are no special features at all, except for the same Persona and Autumn Sonata trailers on the Tartan disc, and of course, all the other movies and stuff in the Criterion blu-ray boxed set.
-But the only thing that's Crisis related are the notes in the massive book.
+All four discs include the original Swedish mono, but the blus bump it up to LPCM, and all three include removable English subs.
+There are no special features at all, except for the same Persona and Autumn Sonata trailers on the Tartan disc, and of course, all the other movies and stuff on the other discs in the boxed sets.
+But the only thing that's Crisis related are the notes in the Criterion and BFI books.
 Oh, and the Tartan DVD has another insert with notes by Mr. Strick.

 1948's Port of Call is next.
 This one starts out strong, with some powerful performances and insightful writing, but like Crisis, things get a little too elevated.
 It's the story of a young woman dealing with depression who tries reaching out one last time to a local sailor.
 It can be a little hard to relate to the pre-feminist values of this 40s film, the way women are demonized for having a past boyfriend and outcast from society for having had an abortion.
 But it's not just a question of changing times with the campy ways this film deals with reform school girls, which is a little too reminiscent of those cheesy Arkoff films from the 50s, including a cast easily pushing 30 playing teenagers.
 But it's important to note that even when some scenes in these early Bergman films induce a little eye rolling, they're surrounded by terrific characters far better than you'll find in the work of almost any other filmmaker.
 There's also some great, atmospheric locations thanks to the debut of Bergman's first longtime DP, Gunnar Fischer.